2007-2017 Mitsubishi Lancer Most Common Problems

 This happens because of an excessive slack within the serpentine belt assembly, which drives the alternator, power steering, AC, and cooling pump.

-Because the root of the problem is a worn belt tensioner, replacing it with a serpentine belt is necessary.
+Because the root of the problem is a worn belt tensioner, it must be replaced with a serpentine belt.

 Engine stalling and cutting off

-There are many reported cases of Lancer’s stalling or even cutting-off.
-This would happen either when accelerating from a standstill or after cruising at a constant speed.
-Being an intermittent issue that won’t trigger any error codes, tracking down the fault can be tricky.
+There are many reported cases of Lancer’s stalling or even cutting off.
+This would happen when accelerating from a standstill or cruising at a constant speed.
+As an intermittent issue that won’t trigger error codes, tracking the fault can be tricky.

-Among other standard causes, it is possible to have a faulty MAP sensor that gives incorrect signals.
-Monitoring sensor operation using a diagnostic tool with live data features gives a better insight.
+Among other standard causes, a faulty MAP sensor that gives incorrect signals is possible.
+Monitoring sensor operation using a diagnostic tool with live data features gives better insight.
 Another possibility is a clogged throttle body, with build-ups obstructing proper operation.

 Brakes not working

-The brake pedal may become very hard on early production models, which will prevent the vehicle from stopping.
+In early production models, the brake pedal may become hard, preventing the vehicle from stopping.
 From a driver’s point of view, this would appear as if the brakes don’t work.

 In most reported incidents, this would happen only after driving for a long period without applying the brake.